Plant Database

 Click on as many search categories as you wish to be included in your search.

-Multiple tick boxes may be selected in any category.
+Multiple tick boxes may be selected under any category.

 Plants included in the search results will:

-If selecting a zone, the search will include all plants from zone 1 up to and including the zone selected.
+- If a zone is selected, the search will include all plants from Zone 1 up to and including the selected zone.

-Click on Latin Name header to sort search results alphabetically by Latin name.
+- Click on the Latin Name header to sort search results alphabetically by Latin name.

-Click on a plant name from the search results to get the full details and plant photos.
+- Click on a plant name to get the full details and plant photos.

 To create a printable version of your search results, right-click on the Search button and select “print.”